 The Rhone Zone: E. Guigal 2007 Chateauneuf-du-Pape

-"The best Châteauneuf-du-Papes are among the most natural expressions of grapes, place and vintage. ~ RP
+"The best Châteauneuf-du-Papes are among the most natural expressions of grapes, place, and vintage. ~ RP

-that last bit is a stretch, but a high-five at the very least is in order, right?
+Another brilliant 2007 Rhone Zone gem that could have you wanting to high five the Pope and possibly have you considering becoming a convert?
+Now, okay maybe that last bit is a stretch, but a high-five at the very least is in order, right?

 Here's what I found, roasted, but not overly ripe dark plum and ripe cherry which all quietly play bass in the background, while tar, figs, more underbrush and other spices jam on the sax to a harmonious beat that will have your toes tapping.
 The tannins are as tame as a tabby and so well integrated, there's nothing but wine drinking pleasure here.

 I'm awarding this wine the highly coveted "drink now and drink often" designation.
-While it sells for $47 at some wine stores, the wise vinosapien shopping around the internet can find this bad-boy selling under $40, making a very nice wine to uncork with family and friends on any weekend.
+While it sells for $47 at some wine stores, the wise vino sapiens shopping around the internet can find this bad-boy selling under $40, making a very nice wine to uncork with family and friends on any weekend.

 "Robert Parker love him or loathe him [you decide] commented on Marcel Guigal that "In the past 20 years I have spent visiting wineries and vignerons, I have never seen a producer so fanatical about quality as Marcel Guigal."

 Châteauneuf-du-Pape vineyards are farmed organically or biodynamically, and the region's abundant sunshine and frequent wind (called le mistral) practically preclude the need for treating the fields with herbicides or pesticides.

-The wines themselves are equally pure, their flavors rarely masked by aging in new oak." ~ Robert ParkerWhether you agree with Mr. Parker or not, like or don't like his use of the 100 point scale, I think we can all agree on one thing he's knows CDP like the back of his hand and has some very good insights into this region.
+Whether you agree with Mr. Parker or not, like or don't like his use of the 100 point scale, I think we can all agree on one thing he knows CDP like the back of his hand and has some excellent insights into this region.The wines themselves are equally pure, their flavors rarely masked by aging in new oak." ~ Robert Parker

 Even the garden variety wine-twirler will immediately "get" this wines easy going, yet very sensuous personality.
 This is the style of wine which makes food pairing choices so easy and wonderfully fun.
 I can't imagine too many things that would not pair well with this wonderfully well-made wine from a stellar vintage.